How to Create Your Own Unit Studies

 I know that for many, curriculum is one of the biggest challenges in the life of a homeschool parent, especially at the beginning.
 Some places are more challenging than others, for sure.
 We live in Quebec right now and it is incredibly challenging to make the government happy while still allowing learning to be fun and engaging.

 I have been making my own unit studies for a couple of years now.
 It has been so much fun!
 I have to tell you that I REALLY love making units and that is why I make them for our blog readers.
 I have fun doing it and you get the ease of not having to come up with anything.
 Today I want to show you how I do it.
 It is easier than you think.
 Follow along and we will get a unit started, planned, and finished.
-You can find the unit study planner pages on our printables page at the top.
+You can find the unit study planner pages by clicking this button:

 First I need to know what I am going to make my unit on.
 My oldest is going into 7th grade in the fall.
 I like making history-based units best and he will be required to learn about ancient history.
 I might as well start at the beginning and do a unit on Neolithic society.